krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 </details>

+---

 ### Team

-The `Tean` resource is used to manage teams in Azure DevOps.
+The `Team` resource is used to manage teams in Azure DevOps.

 #### Team operations